Mitaka

 Mouse Operations

-Point the mouse cursor on a object or its label Show the information on the object.
+Point the mouse cursor on an object or its label Show the information on the object

-Move to the double-clicked point on a planet's surface.
+Move to the double-clicked point on an object's surface

-Click + button in the upper-right cornerMove time forward.
+Click "+" button in the upper-right cornerRun time forward

-Click - button on the upper-right cornerMove time backward.
+Click "-" button in the upper-right cornerRun time backward

-Push the wheel buttonLand or take off a planet.
+Push the wheel buttonLand on or take off from a planet

 Keyboard Operations

-Z + 3Increase the time step (down to 10 seconds).
+Z + 3Decrease time increment (down to 10 seconds)

 Enough for today!
 Have a nice space trip!